-MAIN LEARNING ACTIVITY - SCANNING FOR VEHICLES
+LEARNING ACTIVITY -SCANNING FOR VEHICLES

-- Explain to students that when they bicycle it's important to be aware of their surroundings.
+- 1. Explain to students that when they bicycle it's important to be aware of their surroundings.
 Drivers may not be looking for bicyclists, and even if they see you drivers may not stop.
 Always be aware of what drivers are doing. - 2.
-Explain that it is important to be aware of your surroundings at places where you or other vehicles may want to turn.
-It is important to always be aware of where other traffic is when you are riding in the road, and it's especially important when you're turning or approaching places where other vehicles may turn. - 3.
+It is important to be aware of your surroundings at places where you or other vehicles may want to turn.
+It is important to always be aware of where other traffic is when you are riding in the road, and it's especially important when you're turning or approaching places where other vehicles may turn.
+There could be a car or another bicyclist coming from behind you or a pedestrian crossing the street, and you don't want to crash into anyone else.
+Or a driver may suddenly turn in front of you.
+If someone else is coming towards you or is in the way, wait until it is safe to turn. - 3.
 Demonstrate how to look over your shoulder before making a turn if you were on your bicycle.
-This is called scanning for vehicles. - 4.
-Instruct students to practice scanning over their left and right shoulders. - a.
-Have students stand up and face away from the instructor. - b.
-The instructor should write a letter or number on a piece of paper or the whiteboard.
-Students should alternate looking over their left and right shoulder to the instructor and should call out the letter or number. - c.
-Students should face the back of the classroom as the instructor changes the letter or number.
+Look over both your left and right shoulder.